Hi friend of the Amateur Radio Community.

 Here is the link to my Rep Site: www.HTConsultingServices.com

 My Email remains the same (see above).
 Mailing address: 11361 SW Olmstead Drive, PSL, Florida 34987 but NH also works.

 I did put up a 2-Band Butternut for 40M and 80M during early November at this Port Saint Lucie Location (left to the patio door):

 We have here in this community quite some antenna restrictions.
 My shack is behind the left window of the house.
 Next to it is the Butternut HF2, for 40M and 80M, and a 10M dipole is strung broad side East/West.
 And we are getting out with a well established (high ground water level) ground system, some radials are in the water and terminated with ground rods, 8 ft deep.
 First contact on 80M was my good friend Mike, OE6MBG, with just 100W.
-The 10M dipole also works well into Europe, talked to DM9EE and DJ7WW today.
 Now, the station is complete with 1,500W @ 50 Ohms generated by the Command Technology amp. (see on the right).

 I graduated in 1968 with a MS Degree in RF Electronics and moved to Munich, got married, and started my first job with Rohde & Schwarz, a famous company in RF Electronics.
 Two years later, somebody at Rohde & Schwarz told me about Digital Equipment, an upcoming, fast growing computer manufacturer in early 1970.
 To make a long story short, I started working for them, was transferred to Maynard, MA, in 1976 and have been here in the US since, residing in Tewksbury, MA, and Gilford, N.H., held various Management positions with other high-tech and computer companies after leaving DEC in 1979.